Pablolo/seemy-react-client/README.md

-# seemy-react-client
+# Seemy - React Client

+## Description

 Seemy is a platform that puts in contact people who has sports & luxury cars with those who want to rent them for a few days.
-Think about it as a 'Getaround' app but only focused on high-end cars.
+Think about it as a 'Getaround' app, but only focused on high-end cars.

 There will be two types of users: owners and renters.
 Both will have to register.

-* Owners will be able to add their cars on the platform, edit and delete them.
+* __Owners__ will be able to add their cars on the platform, edit and delete them.
-* Renters will be able to browse through all cars, search by name and book them on their desired date.
+* __Renters__ will be able to browse through all cars, search by name and book them on their desired date.

 * * *
 ## MVP
 ### Technique
 We will use __React__ for the frontend.

 ## Views